Mozambique travel advice

 The U.S. dollar and South African rand are the easiest currencies to exchange in banks or exchange bureaus.
 Only use authorized currency exchange bureaus.

-Credit cards are not widely accepted, except in Maputo.
-Most businesses accept payment in meticals, U.S. dollars or South African rand.
+Credit cards are widely accepted in larger cities.
+However, most businesses outside major cities only accept payment in meticals, U.S. dollars or South African rand.

 Hotels often only accept foreign currency.